platforma-open/star-read-mapping/docs/description.md

-# Description
+# Overview

-This block aligns reads from fastq files to a genome of interest using STAR.
-Calculates gene counts with featureCounts from Subread package and exports count matrix to be used by downstream blocks.
+This block aligns reads from FASTQ files to a genome of interest using STAR.
+It calculates gene counts with featureCounts from Subread package and exports the count matrix to be used by downstream blocks.
+Principal Component Analysis (PCA) and Sample Distances are calculated to visually evaluate sample quality.